 Speakers included Harvard professors Dr. Jeremy D. Schmahmann, Dr. Emery Brown, and Dr. Larry Benowitz; Albert Einstein College of Medicine professor and chairman Emad Eskander, Stanford professor Dr. Natalie Rasgon, USC professor Dr. Terence D. Sanger; and Federal University of Pernambuco professor Dr. Mauro Copelli.

 Neuroscience 2018 main topics included:

 LabRoots virtual conferences allow you to participate in a global setting, with no travel or cost to you.
-You can participate in exactly those parts which you are interested in and be back at your desk or bench in an instant.
+You can participate in exactly those sections in which you are interested and be back at your desk or bench in an instant.
 Virtual events remove time and place restrictions and ensure that everyone who wants to participate can do so.
-This virtual conference also offers increased reach for the global neuroscience community with a high degree of interaction through live-streaming video and chat sessions.

 By participating in this virtual event and watching webcast presentations, you can earn Free Continuing Education (CE) and/or Continuing Medical Education (CME) credits.
 To earn educational credits, you must view an entire presentation.
 Following the presentation, you must click on the educational credit link provided for that particular speaker and follow the required process.
 Once you have completed the process, you will receive a certificate for the educational credit.

 Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary, and discuss results with interested colleagues through email.
 Posters should be submitted as a PowerPoint file.
 Presentations should incorporate illustrative materials such as tables, graphs, photographs, and large-print text.
 This content is not peer-reviewed.
 Submission is free.